oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

     kubectl -n MYNAMESPACE create cm MYCMNAME --from-file ./mydir kubectl -n MYNAMESPACE label cm MYCMNAME weblogic.domainUID=DOMAIN_UID
     ```
-* Create any Kubernetes Secrets referenced by a template 'secret macro'.
+* Create any Kubernetes Secrets referenced by a template "secret macro".
   * Secrets can have multiple keys (files) that can hold either cleartext or base64 values.
 We recommend that you use base64 values for passwords by using `Opaque` type secrets in their `data` field, so that they can't be easily read at a casual glance.
 For more information, see https://kubernetes.io/docs/concepts/configuration/secret/.
   * Secrets must be in the same Kubernetes Namespace as the domain.
   * If a Secret is going to be used by a single `DOMAIN_UID`, then we recommend adding the `weblogic.domainUID=<mydomainuid>` label to help track the resource.